Endogenous opioid agonist peptide; inhibits electrically stimulated contractions in mouse vas deferens (IC50 = 11.4 nM). Short-acting in vivo.

 Markkanen and Petäjä-Repo (2008) N-glycan-mediated quality control in the endoplasmic reticulum is required for the expression of correctly folded delta-opioid receptors at the cell surface.
 J Biol Chem 283 29086 PMID: 18703511

 Do you know of a great paper that uses [Leu5]-Enkephalin from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for [Leu5]-Enkephalin